mediar-ai/screenpipe/README.md

 *Latest News* 🔥
 - [2024/08] We're running bounties!
 Contribute to screenpipe & make money, [check issues](https://github.com/mediar-ai/screenpipe/issues)
-- [2024/08] Audio input & output works now work on Windows, Linux, MacOS (<15.0).
+- [2024/08] Audio input & output now works perfect on Windows, Linux, MacOS (<15.0).
 We also support multi monitor capture
 - [2024/08] We released video embedding.
 AI gives you links to your video recording in the chat!
 - [2024/08] We released the pipe store!
 Create, share, use plugins that get you the most out of your data in less than 30s, even if you are not technical.
 - [2024/08] We released Apple & Windows Native OCR.